MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Publish-AzureRemoteAppProgram.md

 ```

 ## DESCRIPTION
-The **Publish-AzureRemoteAppProgram** cmdlet publishes an azure_2 RemoteApp program, which makes it available to users of the azure_2 RemoteApp collection.
+The **Publish-AzureRemoteAppProgram** cmdlet publishes an Azure RemoteApp program, which makes it available to users of the Azure RemoteApp collection.

 ## EXAMPLES